Possible-bj/paddle-frontend-assessment/README.md

 either by cloning the repo using remote url **_https://github.com/Possible-bj/paddle-frontend-assessment.git_** or by downloading the zip and extracting the contents of the project.

-1. Open/navigate to the project root directory in your terminal and run the command below
+1. Open/navigate to the project root directory in your terminal(command line interface) and run the command below

    > `_npm install_`